 About & Submissions

 The Fourth Messenger: Teachings and Art from the Sangha is a website unaffiliated with any specific lineage and welcoming of all readers, both lay and monastic.
 We are dedicated to publishing works by celibate Buddhist renunciants of all major traditions in order to inspire faith, share insights, and foster a sense of harmony within and between the various schools.
 Additionally, by offering teachings, essays, poetry, and visual art by monastics, the website, email newsletter, and associated podcast hope to grant the wider community of Buddhist practitioners access to the Sangha’s traditional clarifying influence and the understanding of those who have taken on the renunciant training.
-The site is managed by Nisabho Bhikkhu, a monk gone forth in the Thai Forest Tradition currently living Washington State.
+The site is managed by Nisabho Bhikkhu, a monk gone forth in the Thai Forest Tradition currently living in Seattle.

 Why “The Fourth Messenger”?

 In the traditional telling, the Buddha embarks on his spiritual search after encountering four devaduta, or divine messengers.
 The first three — an old person, a sick person, and a corpse — disillusion the prince with the luxury of his youth.
 The fourth of a wandering mendicant shows him the possibility of a path that might transcend such suffering.
 By publishing Buddhist monastics who have embarked on the renunciant way, The Fourth Messenger hopes to communicate the faith in awakening such a life embodies.

 We accept submissions on a rolling basis for publication on the website, email newsletter, and associated podcast.
 To submit material, one must be a monastic, such as a bhikkhu, bhikkhuni, sīladharā, or novice, gone forth into a celibate Buddhist order for at least five years, though laity writing about the Sangha and more junior monastics may submit with the sponsorship of a monk or nun of over ten years.